google/eng-practices/review/emergencies.md

     obligation.
 -   Your product will completely fail in the marketplace if not released by a certain date.
--   Some hardward manufacturers only ship new hardware once a year.
+-   Some hardware manufacturers only ship new hardware once a year.
 If you miss the deadline to submit code to them, that could be disastrous, depending on what type of code you’re trying to ship.